Nelsallg/easylibs/packages/utils/README.md

 ## Usage

-The `Utils.ts` library provides a wide range of functions that can be used in various scenarios.
+The `Utils` library provides a wide range of methods that can be used in various scenarios.
 Here are some examples of how you can use the library:

 ### Creating Audio Elements